Dr. Maxine Mimms honored by The Evergreen State College at Founder's Day Event

-Dr. Maxine Mimms will be celebrated Tuesday, March 1 at The Evergreen State College’s Tacoma Campus.
+Dr. Maxine Mimms will be celebrated 4-8 p.m., Saturday, March 4 at The Evergreen State College’s Tacoma Campus.
 This event doubles as a Founder’s Day event and a birthday celebration for the Evergreen, Tacoma founder.

-Evergreen-Tacoma became an official campus for The Evergreen State College in 1982 and in 2001 it moved to its current location at 1210 6th Avenue.
+Evergreen-Tacoma became an official campus for The Evergreen State College in 1982 and in 2001 it moved to its current location of 1210 6th Avenue.

 To learn more about Evergreen’s Tacoma campus, please visit its website.